* This is the Consumer Version. *

 Default Surrogate Decision Making

 If a person is unable to make decisions about personal health care, some other person or people must provide direction in decision making.
 The general term for such person is surrogate decision maker.
-If there is no durable power of attorney for health care document in place and no court-appointed guardian with authority to make health care decisions, most states provide for a default surrogate decision maker in their state laws.
+If there is no health care power of attorney document in place and no court-appointed guardian with authority to make health care decisions, most states provide for a default surrogate decision maker in their state laws.

 Children require a decision maker in medical situations.
 For most nonemergency medical decisions affecting children and minors, medical care cannot be given without a parent’s or guardian’s consent.
 The parent’s or guardian’s decision can be overridden only if a court determines that the decision constitutes neglect or abuse of the child.
 In some states, children can consent to certain medical treatments (such as treatment of sexually transmitted diseases, prescriptions for birth control, and abortion) without parental permission.